 - Trauma, such as a concussion

-- Fever, eye pain, or discharge
+- You have a fever, eye pain, or discharge.

 Manage your blurred vision: